 You may not realize how much advertising you actually see in a day.
-We are going to watch two short segments that show the power of advertising. two short segments that show the power of advertising and its connection to health.
+We are going to watch two short segments that show the power of advertising and its connection to health.

 ASK youth to share some of their observations about the effects of media.